genesluna/Cinesmac/README.md

 The server design was done using DotNet 6, clean architecture, CQRS, Mediator pattern, Postgres database and cache with Redis.
 The client application was made using Angular.

-The final project was containerized and published at the following address:

 #### 🌐 Página WEB: [clique aqui](https://cinesmac.genesluna.dev/)

 #### 🚀Swagger: [clique aqui](https://cinesmac.genesluna.dev/swagger/index.html)